EqualExperts/you-build-it-you-run-it-playbook/what-is-you-build-it-you-run-it/service-reliability.md

 |Opportunity cost|Per incident|Can be measured as the cost of delay between incident start and incident finish.
 Caused by service unavailability, missed opportunities with customers, and delays in further feature development|Revenue loss and costs incurred|Low|

 ![](../.gitbook/assets/what-is-you-build-it-you-run-it/you-build-it-you-run-it-service-reliability-costs.png)

-If an IT department has segregated Delivery and Operations functions, on-call funding can be either capex or opex.
-You Build It You Run It is most effective when [Delivery owns the on-call budget](https://you-build-it-you-run-it.playbook.ee/practices/governance), with the senior manager accountable for on-call funding as capex spend.
-However, a frequent pitfall in large organisations is [on-call budget stuck in Operations](https://you-build-it-you-run-it.playbook.ee/pitfalls), leaving the senior Operations manager accountable for on-call funding as opex spend.